 For example, with Teem's visitor management software, employees and visitors will receive a QR code in a confirmation email.
 Then, they can simply scan the QR code from their personal device in order to check in upon arrival.

 First, you need to evaluate how many people can safely be in your workplace at a time.
 If you’re unsure how to get started, iOFFICE's Space-Right™ physical distancing feature helps you adjust that limit based on your current circumstances.

 You select capacity limits and the system will let you know when something needs your attention.
 Live updates to occupancy data allow you to learn quickly as things change, meaning you can respond swiftly to any risks.

 Once you’ve determined that parameter, set the safety limit and let your technology keep an eye on capacity — freeing you up to work on other critical tasks.

 Integrating visitor management software with your access control system is one way to gain greater control over the office.
-By connecting the security and building access tools you already use with a visitor management system, there’s the option to grant access only to the employees that have been pre-approved.
+By connecting the security and building access tools your organization already uses with a powerful visitor management system, there’s the option to grant access only to those employees that have been pre-approved.

-With an effective process in place, connecting your access control and visitor management software provides a great tool that you can use as a gatekeeper for your workplace.
+With an effective process in place, connecting your access control and visitor management software provides a great tool that you can leverage as a gatekeeper for your workplace.